fedado/wp-modal-login/README.md

 * Improvement - Beefed security by adding empty index.php files in all directories for servers that allow directory listings.
 * Improvement - Reworked Ajax login so redirect should work smoother than before.
 * Improvement - Beefed up theme styles so other themes do not interfere.
+* Deprecated - 'wpml_redirect_to' filter has been deprecated in favor of 'geissinger_localized_info'.

 2.0.6
 -----